AndresOrtegaGuerrero/pyWannier90/README.md

 # pyWannier90: A Python interface for wannier90
-[wannier90](http://www.wannier.org/) is a well-established package to construct maximally-localied Wannier functions (MLWFs) as well as to perform MLWF-based analysis. pyWannier90 uses the library-mode of wannier90 to perform the wannierization on the wave function obtained by PySCF.
+[wannier90](http://www.wannier.org/) is a well-established package to construct maximally-localied Wannier functions (MLWFs) as well as to perform MLWF-based analysis. pyWannier90 uses the library-mode of wannier90 to perform the wannierisation on the wave function obtained by PySCF.

 <img src="https://github.com/hungpham2017/pyWannier90/blob/master/doc/Si_sp3.png" width="500" align="middle">

 ## News:
 - pyWannier90 is now available for wannier90 community, check it out [here](http://www.wannier.org/download/).
 - pyWannier90 only supports the latest version from the wannier90 using the python wrap using F90Wrap .

-## pyWannier90 can use the wave function obtained by:
-- PySCF 1.5 and

 ## Why pyWannier90?
 - If you would like to construct MLWFs for the wave function obtained by [PySCF](https://github.com/pyscf/pyscf)